-Remainers warn of future rebellion risk despite PM’s Brexit concessions move
+Remainers warn of future rebellion risk despite Prime Minister’s Brexit concessions move

 Leading pro-EU Conservative Sarah Wollaston said the “promised further amendment” in the Lords must “closely reflect” the withdrawn proposal.

-Earlier, Mrs May was hit by the resignation of justice minister Phillip Lee, who quit the Government live on stage during a speech in London in order to be able to back Mr Grieve’s amendment.
+Earlier on Tuesday, Mrs May was hit by the resignation of justice minister Phillip Lee, who quit the Government live on stage during a speech in London in order to be able to back Mr Grieve’s amendment.

-A Department for Exiting the European Union spokesman said: “The Brexit Secretary has set out three tests that any new amendment has to meet – not undermining the negotiations, not changing the constitutional role of Parliament and Government in negotiating international treaties, and respecting the referendum result.
+Amid fears Mrs May's Brexit truce could be unravelled if remainers feel a compromise is not reached on the role of MPs in the divorce settlement, a spokesperson for the Brexit department said: “The Brexit Secretary has set out three tests that any new amendment has to meet – not undermining the negotiations, not changing the constitutional role of Parliament and Government in negotiating international treaties, and respecting the referendum result.

 “We have not, and will not, agree to the House of Commons binding the Government’s hands in the negotiations.”